adblanc/rails-backbone-todo/server/README.md

 # Getting started

-I guess you need to `bundle install` inside the directory and then run the server using `sh rails s`.
+I guess you need to `bundle install` inside the directory and then run the server using `rails s`.